Counsellor for Incoming Peace Fellows:

-The Conoco Phillips Science Experience is a 3-4 days hands-on science, at top universities and tertiary institutions for Yrs 9 and 10.
+The Conoco Phillips Science Experience is 3-4 days hands-on science, at top universities and tertiary institutions for Yrs 9 and 10.

 BBC Interact Club:

-As the sponsoring entity, our Club is responsible for providing a Rotary presence at Interact Club meetings, and generally guiding the Brisbane Boys College Interact Club members.
+As sponsoring entity, our Club is responsible for providing a Rotary presence at Interact Club meetings, and generally guiding the Brisbane Boys College Interact Club members.
 Interact Club office bearers are occasionally guests at our Club (about twice a year).
 RC Toowong assists BBC Interact Club with its Red Shield Appeal collection each year.

 Indooroopilly State High School Interact Club:

 This Interact Club was initially chartered in 1968 sponsored by Rotary Club of Brisbane West, now part these RC of Toowong.
 It is nurtured by Rotary Club of Indooroopilly for many years, but this role has subsequently been taken over by us.
 The Club provides liaison person to attend Interact meetings and generally coordinate joint activities of many.

 A two week science and leadership training experience in Canberra sponsored by Rotary Clubs.